 G. Research Misconduct: NEH will take appropriate action against individuals or organizations upon a determination that misconduct has occurred in proposing, performing, or reviewing research or reporting results from research activities funded by NEH in accordance with the NEH Research Misconduct Policy.

 NEH is eager to promote the work of its grant recipients in the Public Scholar Program.
-By accepting this award, you agree 1) to provide, if requested, an excerpt from the resulting product(s) for publication in Humanities magazine, with the nature and length of any such excerpt and the timing of its publication to be determined by mutual agreement among you, your publisher, and NEH; 2) to participate, if requested, on terms mutually acceptable to you and NEH, in NEH-sponsored public events (e.g., lectures, webcasts) intended to further the mission of the agency and/or promote public scholarship; 3) to provide NEH, insofar as possible, with advance notice of other public appearances (e.g., lectures, book signings) you may make for the purpose of promoting product(s) resulting from this grant, so that NEH may publicize them through social media or other means should it choose to do so.
+By accepting this award, you agree 1) to provide, if requested, an excerpt from the resulting product(s) for publication in Humanities magazine, with the nature and length of any such excerpt and the timing of its publication to be determined by mutual agreement among you, your publisher, and NEH; 2) to participate, if requested, on terms mutually acceptable to you and NEH, in NEH-sponsored public events (e.g., lectures, webcasts) intended to further the mission of the agency and/or promote public scholarship; 3) to provide NEH, insofar as possible, with advance notice of other public appearances (e.g., lectures, book signings, radio or television appreances) you may make for the purpose of promoting product(s) resulting from this grant, so that NEH may publicize them through social media or other means should it choose to do so.

 NEH has prepared a guide for grantees for publicizing NEH-sponsored projects, including media tips and suggestions.
 We encourage you to consult this guide, available here: http://www.neh.gov/grants/manage/publicizing-your-project

 I. Requirements for Acknowledgment of NEH Support: All products resulting from the NEH award (for example, books, articles, films or videos, radio programs, databases, reports, Web resources, and/or exhibits) must contain an acknowledgment of NEH support.
-The acknowledgement must also include the following statement: "Any views, findings, conclusions, or recommendations expressed in this (publication) (program) (websire) do not necessarily reflect those of the National Endowment for the Humanities."
+The acknowledgement must also include the following statement: "Any views, findings, conclusions, or recommendations expressed in this (publication) (program) (website) do not necessarily reflect those of the National Endowment for the Humanities."
 Where possible, NEH support should be mentioned in any related newspaper articles, interviews, television, radio, or other media appearances, social media postings, book-signings, press conferences, or other public events.
 Where possible, NEH support should also be mentioned in the publicity for any such events related to the project.
-The NEH logo may be downloaded electronically from the NEH web site at http://www.neh.gov/brand-materials/ The NEH has additional specific requirements regarding acknowledgements in films, videos, audio, and radio programs produced with NEH sponsorship; you agree to consult NEH staff for guidance in formulating such acknowledgements.
+The NEH logo may be downloaded electronically from the NEH website at http://www.neh.gov/brand-materials/ The NEH has additional specific requirements regarding acknowledgements in films, videos, audio, and radio programs produced with NEH sponsorship; you agree to consult NEH staff for guidance in formulating such acknowledgments.

 N. Activities Outside the United States: Prior to undertaking activities outside the United States, recipients shall secure the necessary passports, visas, or other required documents for entry into foreign countries.
 Recipients shall also obtain the appropriate licenses, permits, or approvals.
 The recipient must notify the NEH if a permit is denied or revoked after an award has been issued, or if an unforeseen circumstance, such as a natural disaster or political turmoil, threatens or prevents the recipient from carrying out project activities.